Sounding Number: Music and Mathematics from Ancient to Modern Times, FALL 2018

 - Understand the need for formal definitions and rigorous arguments in mathematics and be able to prove some basic mathematical statements related to music theory.

-Text: I am developing a text for this class and will post chapters, vocabulary, sample problems and solutions, and practice tests on this site as they become available.
-You may be asked to purchase a course pack later in the semester.
+Text: I am developing a text for this class and will bring handouts and post chapters, vocabulary, sample problems and solutions, and practice tests on this site as they become available.
+I recommend that you get a ring binder for the text and handouts.

 Technology and other supplies: You will need a scientific calculator that can perform basic functions such as square roots and trigonometric calculations.
 You do not need a graphing calculator, but may use one if you have it.
 You should bring your calculator to every class.

-Homework: Homework assignments include computational problems, short musical compositions that demonstrate the concepts covered in class, and written assignments designed to develop deeper mathematical thinking and communication skills.
+Homework: Homework assignments include computational problems and written assignments designed to develop deeper mathematical thinking and communication skills.

-Tests: There will be two tests.
-A cumulative final exam will be given during final exam period, May 5-11.
-Makeup tests will only be given to students who contact me by email (firstname.lastname@example.org) within 48 hours of missing a test.
+Tests: There will be two 50-minute tests, given on Friday September 28, 2018and on Friday November 2, 2018.
+A cumulative final exam will be given during the week of December 12-18.
+Makeup tests will only be given to students who contact me by email (email@example.com) within 48 hours of missing a test.
 Students with a valid, verifiable reason for missing a test or the final may take a makeup without penalty if they bring validation; those who have missed a test without a valid, verifiable reason may take a makeup with a 30% penalty, assuming that they contact me within 48 hours.
 Valid excuses include illness (verified by a doctor’s note), death in the family, or an official university activity such as an athletic event or field trip.